San Luis, Arizona: Transportation

-San Luis is served by Yuma County Area Transit, which connects with Greyhound in Yuma.
+San Luis is served by Yuma County Area Transit, which connects with Greyhound Lines in Yuma.

 U.S. Route 95 connects the city to Yuma, as does Arizona State Route 195.
 The San Luis Port of Entry and the San Luis II Port of Entry for trucks and commercial vehicles connect the town to San Luis Río Colorado, Sonora, Mexico.

-Also several taxi companies operate within the city boundaries.
-Taxis are operated by individuals under company concession and under authority of the police department.